 Also, the night watchmen of the Old Fortress would see a supernatural light hovering over the church of the Saint.

-Slowly, slowly, day by day, the incidence decreased until they ceased on Palm Sunday in 1630.
+Slowly, slowly, day by day, the incidence decreased until they ceased altogether on Palm Sunday in 1630.

-The people of Kerkyra attributed their salvation to a miracle of Saint Spyridon and they established from that time that on Palm Sunday a procession would take place with his sacred relic.
+The people of Kerkyra attributed their salvation to a miracle of Saint Spyridon and they established from that time forward for a procession to take place with the sacred, wonderworking and incorrupt relic of Saint Spyridon every Palm Sunday.

-The procession on this day is longer than all the others and the distance covers the perimeter of the Post-Byzantine city of Kerkyra.
+The procession on this day is longer than all the others that take place throughout the year and the distance covers the perimeter of the Post-Byzantine city of Kerkyra.
+It is on this day also that all the philharmonic orchestras of the island join together and lead the procession throughout the streets.

 Saint Spyridon is celebrated four times a year in Kerkyra in commemoration of local miracles.